Middle-Europe-Productions/MEP/README.md

-# MEP -  Middle Europe Productions alpha v1.3
+# MEP -  Middle Europe Productions alpha v1.3.1

 Following library is a header only environment which does not need to be build.
-The only requirement is linking the MEP file to the environment in which you work.
+The only requirement is linking the MEP file to the environment in which you work is addition to that you do need to setup SFML.
+Furthermore if you want to receive full MEP experience you do need to download SFML, replace the files from the `SFML_2.5.1_Changes` and build the SFML by yourself.

-### For the library to function, the installation of SFML 2.0 is required.
-### 1.3 version provides additional futures to the SFML 2.5.1
-in order to access them you do need to build the SFML lib with the files from SFML_2.5.1_Changes Please keep in mind that I do not own any rights the the files.
+##### Keep in mind that I do not own any rights to the files in the `SFML_2.5.1_Changes`.
 All of the changes are marked in the following way:
 /// <MEP Modification>
 Implementation